 Defending champ Murray into US Open quarterfinals

 First, Istomin hit a forehand winner to close a 27-shot exchange.
 Then Murray, distracted before his service toss by a shout from the stands, double-faulted.
-A forehand into the net by Murray gave Istomin a set point.
-And Murray ended the set by pushing a backhand wide on a 12-stroke point.
+A forehand into the net gave Istomin a set point and the Uzbek took the set when Murray pushed a backhand wide.

 Murray leads the head-to-head series against Wawrinka 8-5, but they’ve split their two previous meetings on the U.S. Open’s hard courts: Murray won in 2008, and Wawrinka won two years later.
 Wawrinka also won their only match this season, 6-1, 6-2 on red clay at Monte Carlo in April.